 of activity at its Tioga Marine Terminal during the two weeks beginning on Monday, March 2.

-Delaware River Stevedores, Inc. (DRS), the operators of Tioga Terminal, report that during the course of the week, several vessels will be offloading cargo at the facility, with three vessels handling cargo at one time by mid-week.
+Delaware River Stevedores, Inc. (DRS), operators of Tioga Terminal, report that during the course of the 10-to-12-day period beginning March 2, several vessels will be offloading cargo at the facility, with three vessels handling cargo at one time during March 8-10.

-Cargoes arriving will include project cargo on the Rickmers Tokyo; wood pulp cargoes from the Brazilian company, Fibria, arriving on the M/V Brassiana; and steel plates and project cargo arriving on the BBC Hudson.
+Cargoes arriving during the two work weeks will include project cargo on the Rickmers Tokyo; wood pulp cargoes from the Brazilian company, Fibria, arriving on the M/V Brassiana; and steel plates and project cargo arriving on the BBC Hudson.
 Rickmers Line has provided regular services at the Tioga Marine Terminal for the past several years, and Fibria Celulose has been delivering its wood pulp cargoes to Tioga since last summer.
-Other vessel activity is also scheduled during the course of the week.
+Other vessel activity is also scheduled during the course of the two weeks.